PR0M3TH3AN/SeedPass/docs/fingerprint_seeds.md

 ### Key Objectives

-- **Secure Identification:** Use one-way fingerprints to uniquely identify seeds and user profiles without exposing sensitive information.
+- **Secure Identification:** Use one-way fingerprints to uniquely identify seeds without exposing sensitive information.
 - **Organized Storage:** Implement a structured directory system that segregates data based on fingerprints.
 - **Scalability:** Allow users to manage multiple fingerprints seamlessly, facilitating the handling of various seeds and profiles.
 - **Enhanced Security:** Ensure all sensitive data is encrypted and protected within each fingerprint directory.